inozo22/minishell/nimishell/log.md

 DONE: Fix expanser with 2 consecutive variables without space in the middle
 DONE: Fix expanding with not found variables to return null
 DONE: Add static variable home in built_cd to make the '~' expantion works
+DONE: Fix different behavior of quotes execution when no existing single env variable beween quotes or not (No quotes, does nothing, but with quotes, it shows error message)